 a.
 Filing a report with the FSC or FCU

 We will file a report with the authorities

-for any transactions (including deposits and transfers) conducted or attempted by, at or through Drachmae Exchange involving $10,000 or more of funds (either individually or in the aggregate) where we know, suspect or have reason to suspect: (1) the transaction involves funds derived from illegal activity or is intended or conducted in order to hide or disguise funds or assets derived from illegal activity as part of a plan to violate or evade law or regulation or to avoid any transaction reporting requirement under law or regulation; (2) the transaction is designed, whether through structuring or otherwise, to evade any requirements of the regulations; (3) the transaction has no business or apparent lawful purpose or is not the sort in which the customer would normally be expected to engage, and after examining the background, possible purpose of the transaction and other facts, we know of no reasonable explanation for the transaction; or (4) the transaction involves the use of Drachmae Exchange to facilitate criminal activity.
+for any transactions (including deposits and transfers) conducted or attempted by, at or through Drachmae Market involving $10,000 or more of funds (either individually or in the aggregate) where we know, suspect or have reason to suspect: (1) the transaction involves funds derived from illegal activity or is intended or conducted in order to hide or disguise funds or assets derived from illegal activity as part of a plan to violate or evade law or regulation or to avoid any transaction reporting requirement under law or regulation; (2) the transaction is designed, whether through structuring or otherwise, to evade any requirements of the regulations; (3) the transaction has no business or apparent lawful purpose or is not the sort in which the customer would normally be expected to engage, and after examining the background, possible purpose of the transaction and other facts, we know of no reasonable explanation for the transaction; or (4) the transaction involves the use of Drachmae Market to facilitate criminal activity.

 We will also file a report and notify the appropriate law enforcement authority in situations involving violations that require immediate attention, such as terrorist financing or ongoing money laundering schemes.
 We may file a voluntary report for any suspicious transaction that we believe is relevant to the possible violation of any law or regulation but that is not required to be reported by us.
 It is our policy that all suspicious activities will be reported regularly to the Board of Directors and appropriate senior management.b.
 Currency Transaction Reports